Radical Inclusion Transforms Individual & Communities

 I create and nurture radically inclusive spaces for transformation to take place.
-Whether I am working with a client, building community, managing an office, or hostessing erotic parties, my mission is to create belonging spaces where everyone is welcome and where change is managed with intention.
-I currently work as a spiritual and intuitive guide through Transformation Talismans, Blessings & Rituals for Transformation, and Refuge Sessions.
+Whether I am working with nurturing an online community, managing an office, or hostessing erotic parties, my mission is to create belonging spaces where everyone is welcome and where change is managed with intention.
+I currently work for justice in the non-profit world and moderate a fantastic Facebook community for culture makers.
 I am also writing a book on belonging and having conversations with people to gain a deeper understanding of how belonging, or lack thereof, impacts our quality of life.

 I am doing this work because I don’t fit in a culture that demands repression of self and oppression of others to belong, a culture that thrives on exclusion.
-I am tired of making exchanges for belonging.
+I desire to find the alternative to making exchanges for belonging.
 I believe radical inclusion is the answer.

 There is a beautiful saying among the Xhosa tribe in Africa, Ubuntu, that says, “I am, because we are.”
 Our sense of self is directly related to the depth of our being known, being an integral part of the whole.
 This philosophy guides my work and my art.

 I believe radical inclusion is the path to positive change between humans, individuals, and collectives.
 Radical inclusion is choosing to evolve beyond the outdated, fear-based fight and protect instinct of our primitive brain in relationship to other humans.
 Radical inclusion is when we welcome and respect the stranger, no matter how they are different from us.
 When we are radically inclusive, there is no “other.”

 Radical inclusion begins with the self and radiates out to our circles of community, from family and friends to acquaintances and neighbors to cities and nations.